AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor Java applications/Use Jaeger to report Java application data.md

 To use Jaeger to report Java application data to the link tracking console, you must complete tracking.
 This example uses manual instrumentation.

-1. [Download the Demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip) in the left-side navigation pane.manualDemoAnd run the program according to the Readme instructions.
+1. Download the[Demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerTracingDemo.zip) , enter pathmanualDemo, and run the program according to the Readme instructions.

 2. Open the pom. xml file and add the dependency on the Jaeger client.